GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 Test that compute metadata can be retrieved from 169.254.169.254.

 ### Test suite: network

+This test suite adds a flag to the manager which can be used to filter out the tests run.

+  -network_test_exclude_filter string
+      regexp filter for individual network test cases; cases matching any tests will be skipped (default "" [nil])

 #### TestDefaultMTU
 Validate the primary interface has correct MTU of 1460